Advanced Vocab Words - Set 8 Flashcards

 109

-# Which vocabulary word means the following? adj. strictly controlled or enforced ## Footnote *Hint: starts with "s"*
+# Name the vocab term: adj. strictly controlled or enforced ## Footnote *Hint: starts with "s"*

 stringent ## Footnote synonyms: binding, strict, rigorous, severe, exacting The _stringent_ regulations ensured safety at the event.